68kPoker/CodeBase/Blit.md

-# Blitter_4.c/h
+1. Blitter_4.c/h

-1. Exported functions
+	a.
+Exported functions

 		- drawTile() - Draws single layer tile
 		- drawTileLayers() - Draws dual layer tile
 		- drawTileRastPort - Draws tile into RastPort

-2. Notes
+	b.
+Notes

 		This needs to be looked into to complete it.